1024bees/zero2template/README.md

 After running the command, there will be a few prompts:
 - `Project Name`: Name of the crate.
-- `Add sqlx, with sqlite as the database driver?`: Will add middleware and configuration scaffolding to interact with an sqlite database
+- `Add sqlx, with sqlite as the database driver?`: Will add middleware and configuration scaffolding to interact with an sqlite database with [sqlx]

-## Relevant reading, libraries

 [cargo-generate]: https://github.com/cargo-generate/cargo-generate
 [`axum`]: https://github.com/tokio-rs/axum